zvigrinberg/custom-metrics-java/README.md

 Access=Server(default)
 Skip TLS Verify=On
 Custom HTTP Headers:
-  Header: Authorization
+  Header=Authorization
-  Value: Bearer $TOKEN(Where token is the environment variable defined in section 2, take its value and replace with $TOKEN).
+  Value=Bearer $TOKEN(Where token is the environment variable defined in section 2, take its value and replace with $TOKEN).
-HTTP Method: GET
+HTTP Method= GET
 ```